bmcano/workday-wellness-app/README.md

 6. Click `Create Database`

-7. In `VS Code` open a terminal and in the project directory run `npm run start:db` to start the server on `localhost:3001`.
+7. In `VS Code` open a terminal and in the project directory run the following commands to setup the server on `localhost:3001`:

+    - `cd db`
+    - `npm install`
+    - `npm run start:db`

 ## Seeding Setup